Sushmit-kadam/AItrainer/README.md

+Link to research paper for this project-  https://www.ijfmr.com/research-paper.php?id=27133

 Project Objective: To develop a sophisticated AI-powered fitness application for real-time form assessment during bicep curls.
 Key Features:
 - Pose Estimation: Leveraging the powerful Mediapipe library for precise tracking of shoulder, elbow, and wrist positions.